-The unaudited pro forma financial information has been prepared by the Directors in accordance with paragraph 7.31(1) of the GEM Listing Rules, for the purposes of illustrating the effect of the Proposed Acquisition pursuant to the terms of the Agreements and because of its hypothetical nature, it may not give a true picture of the financial position of the Enlarged Group had the Proposed Acquisition been completed as of 31 March 2014 or any future date.
+The unaudited pro forma financial information has been prepared by the Directors in accordance with paragraph 7.31(1) of the GEM Listing Rules, for the purposes of illustrating the effect of the Proposed Acquisition pursuant to the terms of the Agreements and because of its hypothetical nature, it may not give a true picture of the financial position, financial performance and cash flows of the Enlarged Group had the Proposed Acquisition been completed as of 30 September 2014 or 1 April 2013, where applicable, or any future date.

-The unaudited pro forma financial information should be read in conjunction with the historical financial information of the Group as set out in the annual report of the Group for the year ended 31 March 2014, the historical financial information of the Target Group and other financial information included elsewhere in the Circular.
+The unaudited pro forma financial information should be read in conjunction with the historical financial information of the Group as set out in the annual report of the Group for the year ended 31 March 2014 and the interim report of the Group for the six months ended 30 September 2014, the historical financial information of Beijing Weike, the Licence Company and the Target Group and other financial information included elsewhere in the Circular.

-2. UNAUDITED PRO FORMA CONSOLIDATED STATEMENT OF ASSETS AND LIABILITIES OF THE ENLARGED GROUP
+2. UNAUDITED PRO FORMA CONSOLIDATED STATEMENT OF FINANCIAL POSITION OF THE ENLARGED GROUP